sligocki/sligocki.github.io/_posts/2021-03-05-beeping-busy-beaver.md

 OK, so clearly quasihalting is more _complicated_ than halting, but is it more _powerful_?
 What does it even mean to be more powerful?
 Well, for normal TMs, we say that they compute a function if, for any input `n` they can write `f(n)` on the tape and then halt.
 Any function `f` which can be computed by a TM is said to be **computable**.
 Famously, the Busy Beaver function is not computable and, in fact, it grows faster than any computable function.
 Reasoning about tape contents is a bit annoying and runtime is often more useful.
 So consider a TM that which given input `n` runs for `g(n)` steps and then halts.
 It can be shown that this `g` is also a computable function.

-So then, let us call a function `h` "quasicomputable" if there exists a TM which when given input `n` runs for `h(n)` steps and then quasihalts.
+So then, let us say that a function `h` is "quasicomputable" if there exists a TM which when given input `n` runs for `h(n)` steps and then quasihalts.
 Is quasicomputablity stronger than computability?
 Yes!
 In fact, the classic Busy Beaver function is quasicomputable! (or to be a bit more technical, it is dominated by a quasicomputable function.)

 Here is the algorithm for quasicomputing the Busy Beaver function:
 * Given an input `n`, enumerate all `n`-state 2-symbol Turing machines onto subsections of the tape.